mshroyer/pointfree/doc/index.rst

 Pointfree Documentation
 =======================

-pointfree is a small module that makes certain functional programming constructs more convenient to use in Python.
+:py:mod:`pointfree` is a small module that makes certain functional programming constructs more convenient to use in Python.

 .. toctree::
    :maxdepth: 2

    overview
-   api
+   module
    faq
    license